takitaktak/iTunesMini/README.md

 - Sort Recent list to based on latest searched/accessed.

 ## Dependency
+- This app uses the Swift Package Manager for managing dependencies
-This app uses [RealmSwift](https://github.com/realm/realm-swift) for Data Persistence.
+- This app uses [RealmSwift](https://github.com/realm/realm-swift) for Data Persistence.